Experimental Dyeing And Comparative Dye Testing

 their strength and value.
 This is not by any means difficult, nor does

-it involve the use of any expensive apparatus, so that a dyer need not
+he use of any expensive apparatus, so that a dyer need not

 hesitate to set up a small dyeing laboratory for fear of the expense